Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 :   Increase your Wisdom or Charisma score by 1, to a maximum of 20.

 **Bolstering Performance**
 :   When you finish a **:rest-short: Short Rest** or a **:rest-long: Long Rest**, you can give an inspiring performance: a speech, song, or dance.
 When you do so, choose up to six allies (which can include yourself) within 30 feet of yourself who witness the performance.
-The chosen creatures each gain **:trt-thp: Temporary Hit Points** equal to your character level plus the modifier of the ability you increased with this feat.
+The chosen creatures each gain **:trt-thp: Temporary Hit Points**{.dmg-temp} equal to your character level plus the modifier of the ability you increased with this feat.

 ---